fieldtrip/website/example/make_leadfields_using_different_headmodels.md

 The MEG dataset that is used in this demo is available from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/> and is named Subject01.zip.

-If you download this data into a folder named 'testdata', the directory should look like thi
+If you download this data into a folder named 'testdata', the directory should look like this:

     >> cd testdata
     >> ls